shinselrobots/sheldon/sheldon_servos/README.md

 # sheldon_servos

-Dynamixel setup:
+## Dynamixel setup:
 Download Robotis RoboPlus (windows app) from Robotis website In the RoboPlus Dynamixel Wizard, set:

 SHOULDER SERVOS:
-All 4 MX106 servos are configured for multiple turn, 2x Right Arm:  set "drive mode" of servo #18 to master, #20 to slave, both *REVERSED* Left Arm: set "drive mode" of servo #19 to master, #21 to slave (not reversed) Connect master and slave servos with special robotis slave cable Set offset of both to 1024 (1/4 turn) to avoid bug where startup forgets where zero is!
+All 4 MX106 Shoulder Servos are configured for multiple turn, 2x Right Arm:  set "drive mode" of servo #18 to master, #20 to slave,
+            both *REVERSED* in .../sheldon_servos/config/dynamixel_params.yaml Left Arm: set "drive mode" of servo #19 to master, #21 to slave (not reversed) Connect master and slave servos with special robotis slave cable Set offset of both to 1024 (1/4 turn) to avoid bug where startup forgets where zero is!